-Feel free to purchase a used copy of the book; we will NOT be using the CD or online content which require separate activation.
-If you choose to use an older edition of the book, you are responsible for identifying and accessing any material that may have changed.
+Feel free to purchase a used copy of the book; we will NOT use the CD or online content.
+If you use an older edition of the book, you are responsible for identifying and accessing any material that has changed.